samit/malformeddnscheck/README.md

 # malformeddnscheck
-sample python script that check if the provided DNS is blacklisted or not Requirements
+sample python script that check if the provided DNS is blacklisted or not

+.Requirements
-Python
+1) Python
-Selenium python
+2) Selenium python
-Report lab
+3 ) Report lab
+run python test.py

+Python script for port scanning
+.
+Requirements
+ 1) Nmap